WalletWasabi/WalletWasabi/HiddenWallet.Documentation/TestingTheZeroLinkMixer.md

 Click on the max button, so it will sweep all the funds you have in the wallet to the address you specify.

+You MUST do this step and transfer the funds from the faucet to a bech32 address within HiddenWallet as the mixer will only accept inputs from bech32 addresses.

 ### Step 7: Eat your Pizza!

 While waiting your transactions to be confirmed.
 You deserve it, you are almost ready.